awsdocs/amazon-cloudsearch-developer-guide/doc_source/glos-chap.md

 See also .

 **DB compute class**<a name="DBComputeclass"></a>
-Size of the database compute platform used to run the instance\.
+The size of the database compute platform used to run the instance\.

 **DB instance**<a name="dbinstance"></a>
 An isolated database environment running in the cloud\.
 A DB instance can contain multiple user\-created databases\.